GoogleCloudPlatformTraining/cp100-cloud-sql-java/README.md

 # cp100-cloud-sql-java
-A simple container to demonstrate deploying a Java Web Application on Compute Engine that communicates to a Cloud SQL instance
+Used in the CP100 course - A simple container to demonstrate deploying a Java Web Application on Compute Engine that communicates to a Cloud SQL instance